Bas Jan van Bochove

 Bastiaan Jan "Bas Jan" van Bochove (born 3 October 1950) is a Dutch politician and former educator serving as Acting Mayor of Weesp since 2014.
 A member of the Christian Democratic Appeal (CDA), he was a member of the House of Representatives from 2002 to 2012 with a brief interruption in 2010.
 As a parliamentarian, he focused on matters of housing, Kingdom relations and education.

 Biography

+Career

 Elected to the municipal council of Lelystad in 1982, Van Bochove presided over the party group from 1985 until 1990, when he was appointed as an alderman, a position he retained until 2002.
 After the 2010 general election, in which the Christian Democrats lost 20 seats, he lost his position as a member of the House of Representatives.
 He regained it in the following months, after parliamentarians resigned to join the First Rutte cabinet.
 In 2012, he left the House of Representatives.
-Since 2014, Van Bochove has been Acting Mayor of Weesp.
+Van Bochove was the last mayor of Weesp from 2014 until the municipal merger with Amsterdam finalized on 24 March 2022.
+He was the longest-serving acting mayor of North Holland with a term of 95 months and 23 days.